- Library Card Application

 Lost and Paid Materials

-A customer who has paid for a lost item but later returns it to the library will receive a refund for the cost of the item and the $2.00 restocking fee minus the maximum overdue fine for that item type, provided it is returned within three months.
+A customer who has paid for a lost item but later returns it to the library will not receive a refund for the cost of the item.

 Request for Library Materials Reconsideration